Mr Of Zn

 • Antimicrobial Properties: ZnO exhibits potent antimicrobial activity, effectively inhibiting the growth of bacteria, fungi, and viruses.
 This characteristic has led to its incorporation into various antimicrobial products, including textiles and coatings.

 • Chemical Stability: ZnO is chemically stable under many conditions, making it suitable for various applications where stability is crucial.
-However, it can react with strong acids and bases.
+Even so, it can react with strong acids and bases.

 • Different Crystal Structures: ZnO can exist in different crystal structures, including the most common wurtzite structure, which influences its properties and applications.